 Be Safe this Summer!

 Everyone looks forward to spending some relaxing time in the pool during summer.
 However, a day of fun and relaxation can easily end up in tragedy.
 Swimming pool accidents are very common in the United States.
 The Centers for Disease Control (CDC) reports that approximately 3,500 people die from drowning accidents each year.
 These accidents are mainly due to slips, falls, and improper diving.
-Swimming pool accidents can occur in public or private pools or even at a private residence.
+Swimming pool accidents can occur in public or private pools or even at private residences.

 Many swimming pool accidents occur when property owners fail to take necessary safety measures as required by the law.
 The law stipulates the number of lifeguards a public pool must have depending on the number of people in the pool.
 Property owners must take the necessary safety precautions and follow their state’s regulations to ensure safety.